Seneca-ICTOER/OPS345/docs/Labs/lab3.md

 Open a web browser and either copy/paste, or type out your elastic IP in the address bar (make sure the url is being requested using **http** and not **https**) to confirm you can still access your Apache test page.

-## Lab 7 Sign-Off (Show Instructor)
+## Lab 3 Sign-Off

-Show your professor the following:
+Take screenshots showing the following:

 - Your Elastic IP
 - Accessing your Apache2 Ubuntu Default Page through a web browser using http